Hilbert von Neumann Modules versus Concrete von Neumann Modules: Von Neumann modules: Comparison

 Let $G$ and $H$ be Hilbert spaces.
-For $E\subset\sB(G,H)$ denote by $\SB{E}$ the strongly closed subspace of $\sB(G,H)$ generated by $E$.
+For $E\subset\sB(G,H)$ denote by $\SB{E}:=\cls^sE$ the strongly closed subspace of $\sB(G,H)$ generated by $E$.

+Let $\cB$ be a von Neumann algebra acting nondegenerately on the Hilbert space $G$.
+Skeide \cite[Definition 2]{Ske06b} says, $E$ is a concrete von Neumann \nbd{\cB}module if $E$ is strongly closed, if it is a (right) \nbd{\cB}submodule \footnote{ In \cite{Ske06b} we omitted to repeat that a module is closed under addition. } of $\sB(G,H)$ (that is, $E+E\subset E$ and $E\cB\subset E$), if $E^*E\subset\cB$, and if $\cls EG=H$.
+We say $E$ is strongly full if $\cls^sE^*E=\cB$.

 Bikram, Mukherjee, Srinivasan, and Sunder \cite{BMSS12} say on Page 50, $E$ is a von Neumann corner if $E=\SB{E}\supset EE^*E$.
 It is nondegenerate if $\cls EG=H$, $\cls E^*H=G$.
-They say in \cite[Definition 1.2(1)]{BMSS12}, a Hilbert von Neumann module over a von Neumann algebra $\cA$ is a von Neumann corner $E$ with a normal isomorphism $\pi$ from $\cA$ onto $\SB{E^*E}$.
+They say in \cite[Definition 1.2(1)]{BMSS12}, a Hilbert-von Neumann module over a von Neumann algebra $\cA$ is a von Neumann corner $E$ with a normal isomorphism $\pi$ from $\cA$ onto $\SB{E^*E}$.

-Let $\cB$ be a von Neumann algebra acting nondegenerately on the Hilbert space $G$.
-Skeide \cite[Definition 2]{Ske06b} says, $E$ is a concrete von Neumann \nbd{\cB}module if $E$ is strongly closed, if it is a (right) \nbd{\cB}submodule \footnote[1]{ In \cite{Ske06b} we omitted to repeat that a module is closed under addition. } of $\sB(G,H)$ (that is, $E+E\subset E$ and $E\cB\subset E$), if $E^*E\subset\cB$ and if $\cls EG=H$.